-Our schedule of Saturday dances for 2014, including callers and dates, is now available.
+Our schedule of Saturday dances for last year's 2014, including callers and dates, is now available.

 The fourth Saturday evening of every month (with occasional exceptions) the Seven Hills Promenaders host a dance with guest caller(s).
 We have adopted an "All Challenge level" format.
 Our dances usually start with one hour of early C3A at 7:00PM.
-The main dance starts at 8:00PM with alternating C2 and C1 tips.
+The main dance starts at 8:00PM with full C1 tips, and a star C2 tip at 10:15PM.
+If all attendees dance C2, then the dance will revert to alternating C2 and C1 tips from 8:00PM to 10:30PM.
 Check the flyers for more details.

 Dress up if you want, but casual is fine, too.